BlockstreamResearch/bip-frost-dkg/README.md

 Eq is assumed to be an interactive protocol between the `n` participants with the following abstract interface:
 Every participant can invoke a session of Eq with an input value `eq_input`.
-Eq may not return at all to the calling participant, but if it returns successfully for some calling participant, then all honest participants agree on the value `eq_input`.
+Eq may not return at all to the calling participant, but if it returns successfully to some participant, then all honest participants agree on the value `eq_input`.
 (However, it may be the case that not all honest participants have established this fact yet.)
 This means that the DKG session was successful, and the resulting threshold public key can be returned to the participant, who can use it, e.g., by sending funds to some Bitcoin address derived from it.